Services

 Baptisms, Weddings & Funerals

-Swainswick is a very special place to celebrate a life event whether that’s a baptism, a wedding or a funeral.
-Anyone who lives in the parish or has a ‘qualifying connection‘ can be married in the church.
-Sadly the Church of England does not (yet) allow same-sex couples to be married in church.
+Anyone who lives in the parish or has a ‘qualifying connection‘ can be married in the church though there are particular legal requirements for non-UK nationals.
+Sadly the Church of England does not allow same-sex couples to be married in church.
 However prayers of blessing can be offered in one of the regular services.

 Book of Remembrance